Chenminxue/learncpp/index.md

 private:    Members inside the class can access, members outside the class can not access.

 The difference between protected and private will be explained in Inheritance.
+Struct: default is public, Class: default is private.

 ```
 class Person{